apache/incubator-pagespeed-ngx/README.md

     location /ngx_pagespeed_statistics { allow 127.0.0.1; deny all; }
     location /ngx_pagespeed_message { allow 127.0.0.1; deny all; }

-If you're proxying, you may want to strip off the `Accept-Encoding` header.
-This makes the upstream send html uncompressed to pagespeed.
-Because pagespeed needs the html uncompressed in order to rewrite it, if you leave the `Accept-Encoding` header on, the upstream will probably send a gzipped response that pagespeed has to ungzip, process, and then gzip.
-If your proxy is out over the open internet this may be a good idea to save bandwidth, but in the common case where your proxy is on a nearby server or even the same server gzipping will just slow things down:

-    proxy_set_header Accept-Encoding "";

 To confirm that the module is loaded, fetch a page and check that you see the `X-Page-Speed` header: